derrick-ng/daily-prep/README.md

 Possible Logistic Changes:
-only send wind, humidity, etc info if above a certain %
+only send wind, humidity, etc info if above a certain % threshold

 Pre-Code Uncertainty:
-Would important/normal to-do order be handle with a priority queue or a query
+Would important/normal to-do order be handle with a priority queue or a query maybe put weather, email, eta to destination in a form to submit to save selection
+    initial idea: make each category a div and make checkbox results persistent

 Order of Text: